alnmathw/PBnJ-Time-Social-App/README.md

 Social media app to share posts, add friends, and send private messages

-This social media app has the following featues
+This social media app has the following featues so far:
 1) Create a post.
 You can include multiple pictures in your post
 2) See the details of a post
 3) See the details of a user profile